cssinjs/jss/docs/external-projects.md

 ### Convenience

 [jss-simple](https://github.com/ashaffer/jss-simple) Thin wrapper around jss that simplifies its interface and restricts you to a single, global stylesheet.

 [jss-css](https://github.com/alexkuz/jss-css) This is a convenience module for JSS that converts CSS string into JSS object.
 It allows to describe style classes for components in a habitual and little less verbose way.

 ### Layout systems

-[perdido](JSS fractional grid system built with calc(), based on Lost PostCSS grid.)
-JSS fractional grid system built with calc(), based on Lost PostCSS grid.
+[perdido](https://github.com/wldcordeiro/perdido) JSS fractional grid system built with calc(), based on Lost PostCSS grid.
 Supports masonry, vertical, and waffle grids.

 ### Babel plugins

 [babel-plugin-jss-simple](https://github.com/ashaffer/babel-plugin-jss-simple) Add filename keys to your jss-simple declarations to help with hot reloading.

 [babel-plugin-jss-css](https://github.com/alexkuz/babel-plugin-jss-css) Babel plugin for [jss-css](https://github.com/alexkuz/jss-css) module.

 ### Webpack loaders